 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Group's exposure to the risk of changes in market interest rates relates primarily to the Group's long-term debt obligations with floating interest rates.
+The Group's exposure to the risk of changes in market interest rates relates primarily to the Group's debt obligations with floating interest rates and investments.

-Interest rate risk primarily arises from floating rate borrowing, including various revolving and other lines of credit.
 The Group's borrowings and investments are primarily short-term, which do not expose it to significant interest rate risk.